German yields rise after failed auction, China selling fears

 "This is because both main party blocs still seem to remain committed to the budget deficit targets agreed with the European Commission."

-That contrasts with the market's view of Spain, where polls show separatists are likely to win a Sept.
-27 vote in Catalonia.
+That contrasts with the market's view of political fallout for Spain from a Sept.
+27 vote in its wealthy Catalonia region which polls show is likely to hand separatists a majority.

-Spanish bonds have been underperforming their southern European peers, with their 10-year bond yield premium over Italian 10-year debt rising this week to its highest in two years, at more than 20 basis points.
+Spanish bonds have been underperforming their southern European peers with their 10-year bond yield premium over Italian 10-year debt this week hitting the highest in two years at over 20 basis points.
+(Editing by Catherine Evans)

-Also in primary markets, Belgium sold 4 billion euros of a new bonds maturing in 2028.
-(Editing by Larry King)

 * Euro zone periphery bond yields http://tmsnrt.rs/2ii2Bqr (Updates throughout)